ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 The `link` attribute tells Rust what library these symbols should be looked up in, and is further documented [here](https://doc.rust-lang.org/reference/items/external-blocks.html).

-Finaly, you may notice that the [load-time linkage example](https://github.com/ZettaScaleLabs/stabby/tree/main/examples/dynlinkage) has a `build.rs`.
+Finally, you may notice that the [load-time linkage example](https://github.com/ZettaScaleLabs/stabby/tree/main/examples/dynlinkage) has a `build.rs`.

 For an external block to compile, the library it should dynamically link to must be visible by the compiler so that it can check that the expected symbols are indeed available in the library.